Innocent-Traitor/Quote-Generator/README.md

 # Quote Generator
- A generator for motavational or inspirational quotes
+ A generator for motivational  or inspirational quotes

 Created for freeCodeCamp's FrontEnd Development Libraries Certification